 Text on your call-to-action

-- Make sure your button text is specific for what people are doing.
+- Make sure your button text is specific to what people are doing.
 ‘Send’ is just too generic.
 Use something like “Sign up!” for a newsletter, or “Contact us” for a contact form.
 The text has to explain what the button will do.

-- Lastly, creating urgency can really convince people to click your call-to-action.
+- Lastly, creating urgency can convince people to click your call-to-action.
 You can do this by, for instance, having limited time offers or by telling people how your product can help them or solve their problems now.
 This can even be a text next to your call-to-action.